Moidda/chaldaal/README.md

 ## An incomplete feature:
 ### Bundle Offer:
 Admin can create a bundle offer with atmost 3 products and set a price on that offer.
-The fron end for this feature is complete but due to lack of time, the backend was not done
+The front end for this feature is complete but due to lack of time, the backend was not done